-This is the maximum allowable weight of the trailer together with its load, provided the trailer has a braking system, which complies with the local Construction and Use Regulations.
+This is the maximum allowable weight of the trailer together with its load, provided the trailer has a braking system, which complies with European trailer braking legislation.
 The MBTM is given by the base vehicle manufacturer and is unaffected by the Auto-Sleeper conversion.